 Every lease is different, but there are some standard provisions.
 Unfortunately, even “standard provisions” may vary, causing a dispute.
 Georgia landlords and tenants benefit from an experienced Commerce real estate lease lawyer who knows how to negotiate a settlement.
 For tenants, that may mean inserting a sales cap provision or removing it from the lease altogether.
 For landlords, lease terms enforcement may be necessary.

 We work hard, moving swiftly to see that damages and/or liability are as minimal as possible.

-While striving for an out of court settlement, a Wilbanks Law Firm Real Estate litigation lawyer is unafraid to litigate deficiency claims and aggressively represent clients in a professional yet firm manner.
-We believe that Georgia landlord-tenant disagreements should be resolved as quickly and cost-effectively as possible, so we prepare each case for court.
+While striving for an out-of-court settlement, a Wilbanks Law Firm real estate litigation lawyer is unafraid to litigate deficiency claims and aggressively represent clients in a professional yet firm manner.
+We believe that Georgia’s landlord-tenant disagreements should be resolved as quickly and cost-effectively as possible, so we prepare each case for court.

-Consult with a GA Real Estate lawyer for help with commercial landlord-tenant disagreements.
+Consult with a Georgia real estate lawyer for help with commercial landlord-tenant disagreements.
 When a contract contains poorly drafted language or an unforeseen contingency arises, we help clarify terms and when bad faith or fraudulent acts occur, we are persuasive and successful litigators.